PyChina/weekly/content/Issue/issue-375.md

 - [如何通过 Python 用 Redis](https://pycoders.com/link/1932/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll cover how to use both Redis and its Python client library.
-You’ll learn a bite-sized slice of Redis itself and master the redis-py client library.
+In this step-by-step tutorial, you'll cover how to use both Redis and its Python client library.
+You'll learn a bite-sized slice of Redis itself and master the redis-py client library.

 (`是也乎:`